drvinceknight/Nashpy/docs/reference/stochastic-fictitious-play.rst

 opponent's strategy space :math:`S^{-1}` to a number of total times the opponent has played :math:`s`.

-As per standard fictitious play, each player assumes their opponent is playing a mixed strategy based on :math:`\kappa_{t-1}`.
+As per standard :ref:`fictitious-play`, each player assumes their opponent is playing a mixed strategy based on :math:`\kappa_{t-1}`.
 If no play has taken place, then the probability of playing each action is assumed to be equal.
 The assumed mixed strategies of a player's opponent are multplied by the player's own payoff matrices to calculate the expected payoff of each action.

 A stochastic pertubation :math:`\epsilon_i` is added to each expected payoff :math:`\pi_i` to give a pertubated payoff.
 Each :math:`\epsilon_i` is independent of each :math:`\pi_i` and is a random number